Solanaceae : Physalis longifolia

 Additional Notes

-Longleaf ground cherry is a close relative of the tomatillos sold in the grocery store.
+Longleaf ground cherry fruits are edible when fully ripe and have been used traditionally for food and medicinal purposes.
+They are close relatives of the tomatillos sold in the grocery store.
 The fruits tend to be cloyingly sweet.
-They are easy to grow and once established will spread and continue to produce fruit for many years.
-The flowers are interesting to view, but the plants are not notable in a native plant garden.
+They are easy to grow and once established they will spread and continue to produce fruit for many years.